 Q. Should we be buying 3G/4G devices?

 A. In some territories, clearly there is no option to continue using GPRS beyond 2017, Australia and Singapore for example.
 In many other territories, GPRS is expected to continue until at least 2020 and possibly until 2025.
 In fact, it looks very likely that in the UK and other EU countries, GPRS services will outlive 3G!
 So, for a truly future-proof device, 4G should be the goal.
 Unfortunately, 4G modules are still very much larger and more expensive than GPRS or 3G modules (approx. a factor of 8 at time of writing), which makes them impractical and uneconomical for everyday telematics applications.
-Astra Telematics will be releasing devices in 2017 to support 3G (with GPRS fall-back).
-We anticipate releasing products with 4G/LTE support in 2018, subject to price and availbility of modules.
+A reletively new option for IoT applications in Europe is LPWAN, which is a generic term that includes both NB-IoT and LTE Cat M1.
+These networks are ideal for IoT applications, with low cost, low-power and small dimensions.
+LPWAN module availability is currently quite limited, but during 2018/2019, we expect to see modules which support both GPRS and LPWAN networks, and these will almost certainly be the right choice for future-proof IoT devices in applications which do not require large amounts of data (all except video).
+Our advanced devices (AT240 and AT110) support 3G (with GPRS fall-back) and we anticipate releasing products with LPWAN support in 2018, subject to price and availbility of modules.

 Q. Where do our devices work?

 A. Our devices work anywhere in the world, subject to suitable GPRS/3G network services.